Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 There is a common belief that pet microchips are safe to implant in kittens as young as two months that weighs at least two pounds.
 There is also a common belief that it is safe to sterilize a kitten at that age.
 It has furthermore become practice to do these two procedures at the same time, particularly when there is a mandate for microchip implant.
 Shelter animals seem to be the target of these procedures and many of the kittens and puppies are also at higher risk as orphans.
 And they also need their vaccinations.
 Little consideration appears to be given to the level of risks accumulating with all these veterinary procedures or elements of experimentation and cruelty.

 The rapidly developing medical fields of inflammatory and auto-immune diseases identifies the health risks of these procedures and how they promote disease.
-Inflammatory illness is a valid basis for medical exemption from vaccination, including rabies.
+Inflammatory and auto-immune illness is a valid basis for medical exemption from vaccination, including rabies.
 The impact of too many procedures too soon may well be that our pets are not just less healthy, they may become less safe.

 Trap, Neuter, Vaccinate and Return (TNVR) has become a proven means of reducing cat overpopulation.
 As the cat is not just a predator, but is also prey in the wildlife system, consideration must be given in both respects.
 Concerns over TNVR cats as predators have generally been disproved.
 However, cruelty concerns about them as prey also exist.
 Feral cats do poorly in captivity and must be returned as soon as possible after veterinary procedures are performed, even though they may still be vulnerable.
 To add the unnecessary veterinary procedure of implanting a microchip to the more essential procedure of vaccination, spay/neuter and eat tipping leaves them more vulnerable as prey and raises cruelty issues.